 A database profile is, somewhat simplified, a definition of the kind of information that is presented in the database objects tree and in the various object views for a specific database engine.
 In addition, the profile defines the actions for the object types defined in the profile.
 DbVisualizer loads the matching database profile when you connect to a database.
-If no matching profile is found, or if you are running DbVisualizer Free, DbVisualizer uses a Generic profile with just the general database information and actions included.
+If no matching profile is found, DbVisualizer uses a Generic profile with just the general database information and actions included.

-DbVisualizer Pro currently offer database specific support (database profiles) for the following databases (click links for details):
+DbVisualizer currently offer database specific support (database profiles) for the following databases (click links for details):

 - Mimer SQL